vatnz-dev/sops/docs/aerodromes/Class-C/nzqn.md

 !!! warning
     A reminder that Queenstown Tower must ensure that no VFR aircraft are present within the Instrument Sector when an aircraft is beyond the FAP of the active approach procedure.

-### Use of the Preferential Runway System

-Use of the Preferential Runway System is not authorised and Controllers shall nominate a single runway direction for both take-off and landing.